Databridge 7.0 Release Notes

 DATABRIDGE_SSLKEY.
 Note that the trusted key usercode must be that of the Databridge install.

 Edit the DATA/SERVER/CONTROL file located in the Databridge usercode and uncomment the KeyContainer parameter and set it equal to the key container created above.
-Using the example key container from above, the parameter in DATA/SERVER/CONTROL should be:
+Using the example key container in the Note above, the parameter in DATA/SERVER/CONTROL should be:

 KEYCONTAINER = “DATABRIDGE_SSLKEY”